 A SEVERE EMERGENCY

-The endoscopy showed that Adam had a deep cut known as a Mallory Weiss Tear at the junction between his esophagus and stomach.
+The endoscopy showed that Adam had a deep cut known as a Mallory Weiss Tear where his esophagus and stomach meet.
 The cut was the major source of his gastrointestinal bleeding.
 What started out as an ulcer on a blood vessel had worsened in the course of Adam’s sickness, causing blood to collect in his stomach.

-Blood in the lungs also put Adam at risk of developing aspiration pneumonitis, an intense inflammation of the lungs.
-To address this complication, pulmonologist Dr. Denzil Reid was called in to perform an emergency bronchoscopy, a procedure in which a long, thin tube is inserted into the lungs to suck out the blood.
+Blood in the lungs also put Adam at risk for aspiration pneumonitis, an intense inflammation of the lungs.
+To fix this complication, pulmonologist Dr. Denzil Reid was called in to perform an emergency bronchoscopy.
+This is a procedure in which a long, thin tube is inserted into the lungs to suck out the blood.
 Adam was then put on a ventilator and brought to the Intensive Care Unit (ICU).
 In order for him to rest comfortably with the breathing tube and recover from the procedure, he was sedated for a 24-hour period.

 NEW BLOOD TESTING TECHNOLOGY

-before the transfusion could take place.
-This procedure determines the patient’s blood type and screens for the presence of antibodies from prior transfusions (to make sure that the transfusion can be done safely).
+Because Adam lost so much blood, he received five blood transfusions.
+As with every blood transfusion patient, a “type and screen” was performed on Adam’s blood before the transfusion could take place.
+This test checks the patient’s blood type and screens for any antibodies from prior transfusions (to make sure that the transfusion can be done safely).

 Because of advances in transfusion medicine, red blood cells can be separated from plasma before the patient is given blood, dramatically improving the patient’s chances of survival.
 In most cases, it takes only 60 minutes to get the blood ready for a nurse to transport it to the patient from the blood bank.

-A WELL-COORDINATED MEDICAL TEAM SUPPORTED BY A LARGER SYSTEM
+COORDINATED CARE SUPPORTED BY A LARGER SYSTEM

 A NEW LIFE